(Un)distorted stabilisers in the handlebody group: Preliminaries

 \subsection{Handlebodies and Surgeries}

 A \emph{handlebody} is the $3$-manifold obtained by attaching three-dimensional one-handles to a $3$--ball.
-A \emph{compression body} is the $3$--manifold obtained from a handlebody by taking connect sums with a finite number of trivial surface bundles.
+A \emph{compression body} is the $3$--manifold obtained from a handlebody by taking boundary connect sums with a finite number of trivial interval bundles over surfaces.
 A compression body has an \emph{outer boundary component}, which is the unique boundary component of highest genus.

 Suppose that $V$ is a handlebody or compression body.
-A \emph{meridian} is a simple closed curve on $\partial V$ which bounds a disc in $V$.
-A \emph{filling disc system} is a collection $\Delta = \{\delta_1, \ldots, \delta_k\}$ of disjoint meridians, bounding disjoint discs $D_i$ with the property that each component of $V-\cup D_i$ is either a $3$--ball or a trivial surface-bundle.
+A \emph{meridian} is a simple closed curve on $\partial V$ (resp. the outer boundary component of the compression body) which bounds a disc in $V$.
+A \emph{filling meridian system} is a collection $\Delta = \{\delta_1, \ldots, \delta_k\}$ of disjoint, non-isotopic meridians, bounding disjoint discs $D_i$ with the property that each component of $V-\cup D_i$ is either a $3$--ball or a trivial interval bundle.
+Note that as handlebodies and compression bodies are aspherical, the disjointness of the discs $D_i$ can always be arranged, if we suppose that the $\delta_i$ are disjoint.
+We remark that the number of components of a filling meridian system is non-unique, but bounded above by $3g-3$.

+For handlebodies a filling meridian system contains at least $g$ curves.
+For a handlebody $V$, we also use the notion of \emph{cut system}, by which we mean a filling meridian system with the smallest number of elements.
+Equivalently, it is a filling meridian system with a single complementary component (which is then necessarily a $2g$--holed sphere).

 Next, we describe \emph{surgery}.
-Namely, we recall the following standard result (compare e.g. the proof of Theorem~5.3 in \cite{McC-geom-finite}). \begin{lemma} Suppose that $\Delta$ is a filling disc system, and that $\alpha$ is any meridian.
-Then there is a subarc $a \subset \alpha$, called a \emph{wave}, with the following properties: \begin{enumerate}[i)] \item $a \cup \Delta$ consists of two points on the same curve $\delta \in \Delta$.
+Namely, we recall the following standard result (compare e.g. the proof of Theorem~5.3 in \cite{McC-geom-finite}). \begin{lemma} Suppose that $\Delta$ is a filling meridian system, and that $\alpha$ is any meridian which is not disjoint from $\Delta$.
+Then there is a subarc $a \subset \alpha$, called a \emph{wave (of $\alpha$ with respect to $\delta$)}, with the following properties: \begin{enumerate}[i)] \item $a \cap \Delta$ consists of two points on the same curve $\delta \in \Delta$.
 Call the components of $\delta-a = \delta_- \cup \delta_+$.
 Then the set

-is a filling disc system. \item If $V$ is a handlebody, then there is $\delta_*=\delta_\pm$ so that
+is a filling meridian system. \item If $V$ is a handlebody, then there is $\delta_*=\delta_\pm$ so that

-is a filling disc system. \end{enumerate} In the case of handlebodies, any arc $a$ which intersects $\Delta$ only in its endpoints and returns to the same side of a curve in $\Delta$ is a wave. \end{lemma} We call the result of i) \emph{full surgery}, and the result of ii) \emph{surgery.}
+is a filling meridian system.
+If $\Delta$ is a cut system, then exactly one choice of $\delta_\pm$ yields a filling meridian system, and it is again a cut system. \end{enumerate} In the case of handlebodies, any arc $a$ which intersects $\Delta$ only in its endpoints and returns to the same side of a curve in $\Delta$ is a wave.
+Furthermore, in the case of handelbodies there are always two distinct (but possibly homotopic) waves. \end{lemma} We call the result of i) \emph{full surgery}, and the result of ii) \emph{surgery of $\Delta$ in the direction of $\alpha$}.
+If $\Delta$ and the surgery of $\Delta$ are cut systems as in ii), we also call the process \emph{cut system surgery}.